brikis98/terratest/docs/_docs/01_getting-started/introduction.md

 Packer, Kubernetes, and More](https://www.infoq.com/presentations/automated-testing-terraform-docker-packer/) and the blog post [Open sourcing Terratest: a swiss army knife for testing infrastructure code](https://blog.gruntwork.io/open-sourcing-terratest-a-swiss-army-knife-for-testing-infrastructure-code-5d883336fcd5).

+## Watch: “How to test infrastructure code”

+Yevgeniy Brikman talks about how to write automated tests for infrastructure code, including the code written for use with tools such as Terraform, Docker, Packer, and Kubernetes.
+Topics covered include: unit tests, integration tests, end-to-end tests, dependency injection, test parallelism, retries and error handling, static analysis, property testing and CI / CD for infrastructure code.

+This presentation was recorded at QCon San Francisco 2019: https://qconsf.com/.

+<iframe width="100%" height="450" allowfullscreen src="https://www.youtube.com/embed/xhHOW0EF5u8"></iframe>

+### Slides

+Slides to the video can be found here: [Slides: How to test infrastructure code](https://www.slideshare.net/brikis98/how-to-test-infrastructure-code-automated-testing-for-terraform-kubernetes-docker-packer-and-more){:target="\_blank"}.

 ## Basic usage